arklumpus/VectSharp/docs/advanced_transformations.md

 ## The `Graphics.Transform` method

-The `Graphics.Transform` method can be used to do the same thing as the `Transform` method of the `GraphicsPath` class.
-This method has three overloads: an overload that takes six `double` parameter describing an affine transformation matrix, which has already been discussed in the context of [coordinate system transformations](transformations.html), and two overloads whose first parameter is a `Func<Point, Point>` like the `GraphicsPath.Transform` method.
+The overloads of the `Graphics.Transform` method can be used to do the same thing as the `Transform` method of the `GraphicsPath` class.
+The `Graphics.Transform` method has three overloads:

+1. `public void Transform(double a, double b, double c, double d, double e, double f, string tag = null)`: here, the six `double` parameters describe an affine transformation matrix, which has already been discussed in the context of [coordinate system transformations](transformations.html).
+This method transforms the coordinate system of the `Graphics` object, and only affects drawing calls performed _after_ it has been invoked.
-One of these overloads takes just another parameter, a `double` representing the linearisation resolution; when this overload is used, the `Graphics` is linearised using the specified linearisation resolution, and then the transformation function is applied.
-The other overload, instead, in addition to the `linearisationResolution` also takes another parameter, representing the maximum length of any line segment in the plot.
-When this method is used, in addition to linearising all paths in the plot, line segments that are longer than the specified length are also divided in smaller segments, using a similar approach as the one used in the example above.
+2. `public Graphics Transform(Func<Point, Point> transformationFunction, double linearisationResolution)`: the first parameter of this overload is a `Func<Point, Point>` like the `GraphicsPath.Transform` method, while the second represents the linearisation resolution.
+When this overload is used, the `Graphics` is linearised using the specified linearisation resolution, and then the transformation function is applied.
+This overload returns a new `Graphics` object where the transformation has been applied to the elements that had already been drawn.
+3. `public Graphics Transform(Func<Point, Point> transformationFunction, double linearisationResolution, double maxSegmentLength)`: this overload has the same parameters as overload 2, with an additional parameter representing the maximum length of any line segment in the plot.
+When this overload is used, in addition to linearising all paths in the plot, line segments that are longer than the specified length are also divided in smaller segments, using a similar approach as the one used in the `GraphicsPath` example above.
+Like overload 2, this overload returns a new `Graphics` object where the transformation has been applied to the elements that had already been drawn.

-As discussed above, you should use the overload accepting only the linearisation resolution for transformations that you are sure are projective transformations; for generic transformations, you should use the overload that takes a maximum segment length as well.
+As discussed above:

+* If the transformation you want to apply is an affine transformation, you should use overload 1 _before_ drawing the plot elements on the `Graphics` object.
+* If the transformation is projective, you should use overload 2 _after_ drawing the plot elements.
+* If the transformation is not projective (or if you are not sure), you should use overload 3 _after_ drawing the plot elements.

 The following example shows how to apply a non-projective transformation.